tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 Please include your resume and share at least one of the following.
 Note that you do not need to do ALL of these, you just need ONE.

+- A product feature you shipped that I can access.
+Please specify exactly what did you contribute to the feature.
-- A demo that I can try out, with the url that I can access
+- A demo that I can try out, with the url that I can access.
+I should not be required to install anything.
-- Github [profile]() with a [repository](https://github.com/tonghuikang/automatic-prompt-engineer) you think represents your work
+- Github [profile]() with a [repository](https://github.com/tonghuikang/automatic-prompt-engineer) you think represents your work.
-- Kaggle [profile](https://www.kaggle.com/huikang) and a useful [resource](https://www.kaggle.com/competitions/konwinski-prize/discussion/553294) that you have shared
+- Kaggle [profile](https://www.kaggle.com/huikang) and a useful [resource](https://www.kaggle.com/competitions/konwinski-prize/discussion/553294) that you have shared.
 - Knowledge-related social media profile on one of these platforms - [Quora](https://www.quora.com/profile/Tong-Hui-Kang-1), YouTube, TikTok, Zhihu, LinkedIn, Facebook, Instagram.
-Share a piece of content that you have [published](https://www.quora.com/How-do-you-think-reinforcement-fine-tuning-was-implemented/answer/Tong-Hui-Kang-1) that you think is great
+Share a piece of content that you have [published](https://www.quora.com/How-do-you-think-reinforcement-fine-tuning-was-implemented/answer/Tong-Hui-Kang-1) that you think is great.
-- [Poe](https://poe.com/huikang) profile with non-trivial bots (specify which [one](https://poe.com/ChineseStatement))
+- [Poe](https://poe.com/huikang) profile with a [bot](https://poe.com/ChineseStatement) you think is non-trivial.

+In case you are planning to work one of these before you ask a referral from me, please keep in mind that your work does NOT guarantee a referral from me.
+In any case, work done here should also help your application, even for roles outside of Quora.

 ## What to write when reaching out